-Middle Kamakura period was the height for the Bizen Den.
-Often, in a different region other than Bizen, swordsmiths are affected by people’s preferences and politics in their region.
-But Bizen was not affected by those elements as much throughout the time.
-The clients of Bizen-Den were from all over the country.
-Therefore, the swords that were created by Bizen area tends to be the kind liked by everybody.
+The Middle Kamakura period was the height for the Bizen Den.
+In a different region other than Bizen, swords style was often affected by people’s preferences and politics in each region.
+But Bizen was not affected as much by those elements throughout the time.
+The clients of Bizen swords were from all over the area.
+Therefore, the swords created by Bizen tends to be the kind liked by everybody.

 The general style of Bizen Den

-- Their style tends to be likable by everybody in general.
+- In general, their style tends to be likable by everybody.

-- Style, the Width of the blade, the Thickness of the body, and tempered line are not unusual.
-Seldom you see out of ordinary
+- Shape, the width of the blade, the thickness of the body, and tempered line are usual style or usual design, seldom out of ordinary.

 - Nioi base

-- Tempered line tends to have the same width, not too wide not too narrow.
+- The tempered line tends to have the same width, not too wide not too narrow.

 Fukuoka Ichimonji group

-Names of swordsmiths among Fukuoka Ichimonji group: Fukuoka Ichimonji Norimune (福岡一文字則宗), Fukuoka Ichimonji Sukemune ( 福岡一文字助宗 ).
-Those two are the main Fukuoka Ichomnji group (福岡一文字 ).
+Names of swordsmiths among Fukuoka Ichimonji group——————-Fukuoka Ichimonji Norimune (福岡一文字則宗), Fukuoka Ichimonji Sukemune ( 福岡一文字助宗 ).
+Those two are the main smiths among the Fukuoka Ichomnji group (福岡一文字 ).

-Among Fukuoka Ichimonji group, six swordsmiths received the honor as “Gobankaji” from the Emperor Gotoba (後鳥羽上皇 ), Including Norimune and Sikemune.
-I saw Fukuoka Ichimonji Yoshimune at Mori Sensei’s class on June 25.
-The year was not written.
-Probably, from 1971 to 1973.
-My note said I saw a lot of Utsuri (shadow) on the blade.
+Among the Fukuoka Ichimonji group, six swordsmiths received the honor as the “Gobankaji” from Emperor Gotoba (後鳥羽上皇 ), Including Norimune and Sukemune.
+I saw Fukuoka Ichimonji Muneyoshi (福岡一文字宗吉) at Mori Sensei’s class on June 25 1972 or 1973.
+My note said I saw a lot of utsuri (shadow) on the blade.

-Sugata (shape or figure) ———- Graceful and classy shape.
-Generally well proportioned.
-The width difference between the top width and bottom width is not much.
-Sometimes stout looking Kissaki like Ikubi Kissaki.
+Sugata (shape or figure) ————– Graceful and classy shape.
+Generally, well proportioned.
+The difference between the top width and bottom width is not much.
+Sometimes stout looking Kissaki like Ikubi Kissak (refer Chapter 11) appears.

-Hamon ———- So-called wide Ichimonnji-Choji tempered line.
+Hamon ———- Wide Ichimonnji-Choji tempered line.
 From the bottom to the top, same width temper line.
-Front and back is the same type of Hamon.
-O-Choji –Midare (large clove shape), Jyuka-Choji Midare (looks like overwrapped).
+The same Hamon front and back .
+O-Choji –midare (large clove shape), Jyuka-Choji (overwrapped look choji).
 Nie base.
 Inazuma, Kinsuji appears.

 Boshi ———- Hamon continues into Boshi area and end with Yakizume or turn slightly.
 Sometimes O-maru.

-Jihada or Jitetsu ———- Fine and soft look, with woodgrain, lots of Utsuri (cloud-like shadow or reflection)
+Jihada ———- Fine and soft look.
+Woodgrain.
+Lots of utsuri (cloud-like shadow or reflection)